ernbernie/ernbernie/README.md

 🌱 At present, I’m on a relentless quest for knowledge, continuously expanding my arsenal of skills.
 My focus is on IT Networking Blockchain, and Cybersecurity, seeking the niche where I can rise as a top expert, bridging the gap between decentralized tech and the networked world.

 💞️ I seek collaborations that resonate with a higher purpose, driven by innovation and the desire to make a meaningful impact beyond mere profit.

-📫 You can send a raven my way via Twitter at [@ernbernie143](https://twitter.com/ernbernie143).
-I appreciate you taking the time to explore this digital corner.
-Feel free to reach out—let’s connect the dots in the vast network of possibilities.